ntop/ntopng/doc/src/plugins/examples.rst

 single :code:`function` with a predefined name :code:`script.hooks.protocolDetected`.
-This name tells ntopng to execute the plugin for every flow, as soon as the flow has its :code:`protocolDetected`, which is one of the several :ref:`Hooks` a plugin can attach to.
+This name tells ntopng to execute the plugin for every flow, as soon as the flow has its :code:`protocolDetected`, which is one of the several :ref:`User Script Hooks` a plugin can attach to.

 The body of the function has access to a :code:`flow` Lua table, with